 Joji Luz, ToyGarage, and the Soul of Toyotafest

-Joji wasn’t just behind a parts counter.
+Joji wasn’t just the man behind a parts counter, but he was The Man.
 He was one of the people who shaped what Toyota enthusiast culture looked like in America.

-When Joji left Toysport to run his own business, he founded ToyGarage (aka My Toy Garage) and joined the Toyota Owners and Restorers Club, which started just as a small gathering of classic Toyota owners, but eventually turned into the group that organizes the giant annual Toyotafest.
+When Joji left Toysport to run his own business, he founded ToyGarage (aka My Toy Garage) to reproduce rare discontinued parts and joined the Toyota Owners and Restorers Club, which started just as a small gathering of classic Toyota owners, but eventually turned into the group that organizes the giant annual Toyotafest.

-He served as president of TORC before Cabe Toyota’s Mike Bingham, and his fingerprints are all over what Toyotafest became: one of the longest-running Japanese car shows in the country, a multigenerational gathering that to this day feels more like a family reunion than a car show.
+He served as president of TORC even before Cabe Toyota‘s well respected Mike Bingham, and his fingerprints are all over what Toyotafest became: one of the longest-running Japanese car shows in the country, a multigenerational gathering that to this day feels more like a family reunion than a car show.

 Joji captured the philosophy perfectly: “Competition is not the focus.
 It’s not about who pours the most money into their car.
 It’s how much soul does the car have?
 That’s why we give out ‘Recognition for Outstanding Workmanship’ awards rather than first, second, or third place trophies.”